To Crooked Falls

 12. Good river view from this viewpoint too.

 one of the hardest and most dangerous we have hiked.
-I would not
+We would not

-recommend hiking Sigurd Peak without very good hiking shoes, trekking
+recommend hiking Sigurd Peak without very good hiking shoes and

 poles, and the ability to fall down safely.
 There are numerous very